Virtual Data Source

 1) This is required only if 'is_foreign_key' is set to True.

-NOTE: You can have newline within the text values of the above field by enclosing the newline character \n wherever needed.
+NOTE: You can have a newline within text values by enclosing the newline character \n wherever needed.

 Example: "view_sql": "CREATE VIEW view_name AS \n SELECT column1, column2 FROM table_name WHERE condition;"